thiled/hosts/README.md

 # hosts-switcher
-lightweight hosts management script by switch or merge hosts files to /etc/hosts
+A lightweight hosts management script by switch or merge hosts files to /etc/hosts
+## initialize

+## usage